 In the monitoring program, the inventory data obtained from the "Conservation and Sustainable Management of Turkey's Steppe Ecosystems Project" and the experience gained from the Şanlıurfa Steppe Conservation Strategy and Action Plan studies, as well as the Monitoring issues determined for Şanlıurfa within the scope of the "National Biodiversity Inventory and Monitoring Project" carried out on a province basis throughout the country and coordinated by the Ministry of Agriculture and Forestry, General Directorate of Nature Conservation and National Parks were evaluated altogether.
-Thus, the project outputs were associated with the national monitoring program, and a biodiversity monitoring program was developed after a participatory process with the contributions of relevant stakeholders and experts.
+Thus, the project outputs were associated with the national monitoring program, and the biodiversity monitoring component of the Kızılkuyu WR was developed by integrating these two studies.

 In the process, separate sets of indicators for each of the four components and monitoring subprograms and appropriate monitoring methods for monitoring these indicators were defined, forms were prepared for data collection, analysis and evaluation, and all stages before the implementation phase were completed.
 Indicators and monitoring implementation plans for the environmental monitoring component have been prepared based on the intersecting criteria of Climate, Land Degradation and Desertification and Biodiversity, which are used in the international arena and are especially the three conventions of the United Nations (UN).

 The main criterion in the creation of the joint monitoring components of these contracts is that the feature to be monitored can measure the response of the ecosystem to sustainable uses or misuses in the fastest, most economical, and simplest way.
-In this context, environmental monitoring recommendations and justifications for Karacadağ Steppes on land use, climate and pollution are presented within the framework of the UN's land degradation neutrality (LDN) approach.
+In this context, environmental monitoring recommendations and justifications for Tek Tek Mountains NP on land use, climate and pollution are presented within the framework of the UN's land degradation neutrality (LDN) approach.

 The inclusion of the socio-economic component in the monitoring program strengthened the monitoring program.
-Notably, monitoring the deep-rooted human-nature interaction from the past to present in the region and the changes caused by this interaction is as important as the monitoring of biodiversity and environmental factors.
-To monitor the socio-economic, socio-cultural structure of the society living in and around Karacadağ Steppes and the changes in the perceptions of the natural environment they live in, it is under the main headings of demography, socio-economic status, visitor management, tourism, and recreation - monitoring indicators have been determined and an implementation plan has been prepared.
+Notably, monitoring the deep-rooted humannature interaction from the past to present in the region and the changes caused by this interaction is as important as the monitoring of biodiversity and environmental factors.
+To monitor the socio-economic, socio-cultural structure of the society living in and around Tek Tek Mountains NP and the changes in the perceptions of the natural environment they live in, it is under the main headings of demography, socio-economic status, visitor management, tourism, and recreation, - monitoring indicators have been determined and an implementation plan has been prepared.

-The management effectiveness monitoring component is perhaps the component that will make the most important contribution to the conservation of the area.
+The management activity monitoring component is perhaps the component that will make the most important contribution to the conservation of the area.
 In this context, the success of the implementation of the management plan, the change in the scores obtained by using the management effectiveness evaluation tools (METT, EOH), the change in the number and capacity of the personnel, the change in the equipment and infrastructure investments were the subjects of monitoring.